-(2005).
-Naylor et al. (2005) evaluated percent cover and seed-head characteristics of 6 common moist-soil plant types and used these data to create an index of seed production.
+Seed head assessments for the purposes of the IWMM habitat protocol will consist of assigning seed head size and density categories to selected emergent plant species based on the methodology developed by Naylor et al. 2005.
+Naylor et al. developed methods to evaluate percent cover and seed-head characteristics of 6 common moist-soil plant types and used these data to create an index of seed production.